 6.38.6 Implications for language design and evolution

-In future language design and evolution activities, the following items should be considered:

-Provide mechanisms to create abstractions that guarantee deep copying where needed.
+In future language design and evolution activities, consider providing mechanisms to create abstractions that guarantee deep copying where needed.

 6.39 Memory leaks and heap fragmentation [XYL]

 6.39.1 Description of application vulnerability

 A memory leak occurs when software does not release allocated memory after it ceases to be used.
 Repeated occurrences of a memory leak can consume considerable amounts of available memory.
 A memory leak can be exploited by attackers to generate denial-of-service by causing the program to execute repeatedly a sequence that triggers the leak.
 Moreover, a memory leak can cause any long-running critical program to shutdown prematurely.

+Heap fragmentation occurs when repeated allocation and deallocation of objects from temporary memory cause the free memory to be subdivided into smaller and smaller fragments until there is insufficient contiguous memory to service an allocation request, even though there is sufficient total memory available.

 6.39.2 Cross reference